Palenville, New York

 Palenville is a hamlet and census-designated place (CDP) in Greene County, New York, United States.
 The population was 1,002 at the 2020 census.

 Palenville is in the southwestern part of the town of Catskill, located at the junction of Routes 23A and 32A.
 It lies at the foot of Kaaterskill Clove, at the base of the Catskill Mountains.
 Kaaterskill Creek, exiting the Clove, runs through the town, and was spanned by a swinging footbridge, destroyed during Tropical Storm Irene.
 The creek provides a number of swimming holes in the summer months, and the Long Path runs through the town.

 History

-Palenville takes its name from the Palen family, who built and operated tanneries throughout the Catskills starting the 1820s.
+Palenville takes its name from the Palen family, who built and operated tanneries throughout the Catskills starting in the 1820s.
 The tannery era was short.
 When the local supply of hemlock bark was exhausted, the tannery closed, leaving Palenville to reinvent itself.